-Shutdown Area—The area past the finish line, usually a quarter-mile or more in length, where you can safely slow the car down to take the turnout to the time slip booth.
-If something goes wrong and you can’t stop the car, most tracks have a sand trap, net, or other setup at the end of the shutdown to stop you.
+SHUTDOWN AREA—The area past the finish line, usually a quarter-mile or more in length, where you can safely slow the car down to take the turnout to the time slip booth.
+If something goes wrong and you can’t stop the car, most tracks have a sand trap, net, or another setup at the end of the shutdown to stop you.

 After you make a run, the officials in the little booth at the end of the track will hand you a piece of paper with numbers all over it.
 This paper is called the timeslip.
 The timeslip provides a wealth of information about a run.
 It tells you how well you launched, how quick and fast you went at various points on the track, and what your final ET and mile per hour were.
 And if you were racing against an opponent, the timeslip tells you how they did, too